-In the initiation or awareness stage of change, the need for change is recognized by an individual or a group.
+In the initiation, or awareness, stage of change, the need for change is recognized by an individual or a group.
 There may be a specific problem or a performance gap, or there may simply be the nagging feeling that something is not quite right.

-Regardless of how the noted need for change originated, a shared recognition that the current system is not working or can be improved develops in the workgroup.
+Regardless of how the need for change originated, a shared recognition that the current system is not working or can be improved develops in the workgroup.
 One passionate person who sees the need for change can influence and educate an entire workgroup.

 Often a limited number of people are involved at this point.
 These people may come from any level of the organization.
 Higher level managers are usually involved in issues such as major capital decisions.
 Others may suggest change through such avenues as suggestion programs, department meetings, and discussions with peers, supervisors, or reporting staff members.

 The Initiation/Awareness Stage